joeappleton18/git_tut/README.md

 ##Your own computer

-- If you're using a lap to you'll need to [install git](https://sirus21.gitbooks.io/cda401/content/sessions/session5/how_to_install_git.html)
+- If you're using your own computer you'll need to [install git](https://sirus21.gitbooks.io/cda401/content/sessions/session5/how_to_install_git.html)

 ##Cloud 9 Setup